wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 <ImgWithCaption
   source="/img/deploying/self-hosting.png"
-  alt="One of possible self-hosting setups" caption="One of possible self-hosting setups"
+  alt="One of many possible self-hosting setups" caption="One of possible self-hosting setups"
 />

 ## Deployment methods

 We'll explore a few methods you can use to self-host your Wasp app.
 The first method is the most straightforward: you manually set up everything on your server.
-The other two methods require you to install and configure a self-hosted PaaS on your server, and then use that to deploy apps to it.
+The other two methods require you to install and configure a self-hosted PaaS on your server and then use that to deploy apps to it.

 ### Simple setup